rhino!UP February 2021

 Specific bills for racial, ethnic, and gender equity will hold til after 2022.

-Challenging Self Help Eviction February 14, 2021
+Challenging Self Help Eviction rhino!UP for February 14, 2021

 This week's discussion on the RHINO network about a family of nine displaced by fire is a reminder about the persistent problem of self help eviction.
 After getting emergency shelter from the Red Cross, the tenants were that they could not return to their rental home because of the conditions and because the landlord planned to renovate the home for his own use.
 When TerriB asked for advice, a number of Rhinos in the discussion urged "get to a lawyer."
 Here's why!